Buje: History

 Buje has a rich history; traces of life in the region date back to prehistoric times.
 The town developed from a Roman and Venetian settlement into a medieval town.
 Buje was part of the Republic of Venice from 1358 until 1797, when the Treaty of Campo Formio handed it over to Austria.
 It was annexed by France after the Treaty of Schönbrunn in 1809 but restored to Austria at the Congress of Vienna in 1815.
 Buje passed to Italy at the end of World War I in 1918, where it remained until 1945.
 In 1947, it became part of the Free Territory of Trieste Zone B, which was administered by Yugoslavia.
 In October 1954, Zone B together with Buje was united with the Socialist Republic of Croatia, and remains part of independent Croatia today.

 A Baroque style Church of Our Lady of Mercy from the 16th century, built on the foundations of an ancient Roman temple, dominates the central square.
 The old city was protected with stone fortifications, part of which have been preserved to modern times.
 With its narrow streets and a central square, the old town is a fine example of Medieval architecture with strong Venetian Renaissance architecture influences, as in the rest of the region.

 After World War II Buje developed into an industrial, cultural, and economic center of this region of northwestern Croatia.

 Geography

 The town is located in northwest Istria, 13 km from Umag.
 The town has an area of 103.28 km^{2}.

 Buje has become a modern regional center, and outside of the old town center a modern city has sprung.
 Despite its development, the city has retained some features from its historical periods.

 Being situated on a hill, the old town section offers views of the surrounding scenery, dominated by Mediterranean flora, vineyards, and olive groves.

-To its visitors today, Buje offers a blend of gentle Mediterranean climate, regional cuisine, and a quiet setting away from the more touristic Istrian coastal resorts.
+Buje offers a blend of Mediterranean climate, regional cuisine, and a quiet setting away from the more touristic Istrian coastal resorts.